pyscaffold/pyscaffold/docs/extensions.rst

 .. note::

-    These functions **DO NOT** modify the actions list, instead they return a new list with the changhes applied.
+    These functions **DO NOT** modify the actions list, instead they return a new list with the changes applied.

 Structure Helper Methods